 After the evening outing, students may either stay in the houses to watch TV, or go along to the Social Room.
 In either case, everyone must sign in with the members of staff on duty when making their final return to the houses, and certainly before 10.30pm at the very latest.
 Lights-out times vary depending on the student age group, but all lights must be out by 11pm at the latest, after which the duty staff resident in the house patrol the corridors until all students have settled down - with 3 rowing outings each day the need for a full night's sleep cannot be overstated!
 Checks are also undertaken by staff in the houses every morning to ensure all students are awake and ready for the morning outings.
-A House Supervisor in each house is on call 24 hrs/day to ensure the safety and well being of the students in their care.
+A Head of House in each house is on call 24 hrs/day to ensure the safety and well being of the students in their care.
 He or she will have a minimum of five other live-in members of the teaching/ coaching staff also on hand to help with supervisory duties in the house.
-A resident Eton "Dame" is also on site to assist the House Supervisor with the smooth running of each house.
-On the first afternoon of each Course the House Supervisors will be based in the houses to welcome parents and students as they arrive, so this would be the best time to ask any specific questions that parents might have about accommodation arrangements etc.
+On site there is also an Eton Domestic Supervisor to assist the Head of House with the smooth running of each house.
+On the first afternoon of each Course the Head of House will be based in the houses to welcome parents and students as they arrive, so this would be the best time to ask any specific questions that parents might have about accommodation arrangements etc.

 Supervision Of Rowing Activities

 All water-based activities are undertaken by groups of 9 or 10 students of similar ability.
 Every group falls under the supervision of a qualified Coach and Course Assistant for the week, to ensure that all outings are completed safely, with equal coaching and instruction given to all participants.
 At the end of the week the Coach will write a report for the parents of each student in his or her group.